Chen-Gary/Chen-Gary.github.io/content/home/experience.md

   date_end: "2020-10-07"
   date_start: "2020-08-01"
   description: |-
-    * Accomplished a multiplayer strategy game demo, *Enclosure*, using Unity, with other three members
+    * **Topic:** [Enclosure](https://enclosure-developer.github.io/) is a 3D multiplayer strategy game where two players will control their characters to occupy slots in the game world.
+Once the path of one player’s movement forms a circle, this player can occupy all the slots within this circle.
+Players can cut through the other’s path to prevent the circle formation.
+When the time is up, the player with more slots occupied wins the game.
+My contributions include:

-    * Responsible for the player networking part of this project
+    * Accomplished this multiplayer game using Unity with three other members.

-    * This project is open source and the project homepage can be found follow [this link](https://enclosure-developer.github.io/)
+    * Responsible for the player networking part of this project, based on Mirror Networking API.
   location: Shenzhen, China
   title: Game Development - *Enclosure*    #Game Developer